Bahmni/bahmni-module-fhir2-addl-extension/docs/ValueSetExpandOperation.md

 - **Concept setMembers** → **Hierarchical parent-child relationships**
 - **Concept UUID** → **FHIR code**
 - **Concept displayString** → **FHIR display**

+### Behavior

+- **Always Hierarchical**: Returns concepts in hierarchical structure preserving parent-child relationships
+- **Excludes Parent Concept**: Only returns the setMembers of the requested concept, not the concept itself
+- **All Concepts**: Returns all setMembers without pagination or filtering
+- **Complete Expansion**: No limits on the number of concepts returned

 ### Inactive Concept Detection